Tallahassee International Airport replaces landing equipment ahead of schedule

 TALLAHASSEE, Fla.
 (WCTV) — A damaged piece of landing equipment at Tallahassee International Airport is back up and running sooner than expected.

 The airport's localizer was damaged last Monday, when a man drove a stolen

 Now the airport says the new equipment has been installed and tested.

 The localizer isn't something most passengers traveling through TLH would have noticed, unless they were flying in bad weather.

-It's used for landing in low-visibility situations.
+It's used for